 Strategic Grid 2040

-The expectation is that Swissgrid will start updating its multi-year plan for long-term grid planning, the «Strategic Grid», in autumn 2022, following the approval of the scenario framework for Switzerland by the Federal Council.
-The «Strategic Grid 2040» describes and provides the reasons behind the intended grid projects for the target year 2040.
-After nine months, Swissgrid is required to submit the «Strategic Grid 2040» to the Swiss Federal Electricity Commission (ElCom) for review, which also takes nine months.
-Afterwards, Swissgrid will publish the «Strategic Grid 2040» via its communication channels; this is expected to occur in the summer of 2024.
+Following the approval of the Scenario Framework Switzerland by the Federal Council at the end of 2022, Swissgrid started updating its multi-year plan for long-term grid planning, i.e. the «Strategic Grid».
+The «Strategic Grid 2040» describes and justifies the grid development needs identified for the target year 2040.
+After nine months, Swissgrid must submit the «Strategic Grid 2040» to the Federal Electricity Commission (ElCom) for review, which also takes nine months.
+Swissgrid will then publish the «Strategic Grid 2040» via its communication channels in 2024.

 The legislation stipulates that this process must be repeated every four years.